djpiper28/fantom/README.md

 mkdir -p build
 cmake .. -DCMAKE_BUILD_TYPE=TEST && cmake --build . -j && make coverage
 # You can also you ctest
-# But ctest is less verbose with the output
+# But ctest is less verbose with the output to console
 ```